videlalvaro/gifsockets/README.md

 The awesome image that illustrates this page was given by the internet.

 Distributed under the Eclipse Public License, the same as Clojure.

+## CREDITS

+I've stole this idea from a chat a colleague showed me like three years ago.
+It wasn't open source back then and I was always wondering how to implement something like that.
+So kudos to that anonymous hacker.